shakhor-shual/walkman-gitops-example/README.md

 the stage with the specified values)

-## Syntax extras over Shell syntax
+## Used Extension of standard Shell syntax
-To extend usability of basic shell syntax for describing specific actions performed by deployment scripts, next additional entities have been added to them:
+To extend usability of basic shell syntax for describing specific actions performed by deployment scripts, next additional syntax entities have been added to them:

-## Directives
+### Directives
 Directives are exclusively an element of the script root section and are intended for global control of Walkman operating modes.
 Directives looks like: